badrap/docs.badrap.io/docs/playbook-guide.md

   - Bad: "get a comprehensive report with all the details", better: "get a concise report with the necessary details to fix the issues".
 - Avoid long sentences.
 Sentences over 130 characters need to be very clear otherwise.
 Never go beyond 160 characters.
+- Use badrap.io always instead of Badrap, unless the text needs to refer to the actual legal entity (Badrap Oy).

 ## Playbook design principles